 BSc (Hons) International Business Management with Foundation Year

+This course is available through Clearing for 2019 entry.
 With a real-world focus, you will benefit from lecturers with experience of domestic and international business management, as well as a strong network of industry contacts.
 No wonder graduates have gone on to pursue careers at internationally- recognised companies including Mitsubishi Motors, Unilever, Harrods and Weatherbys.

 *Subject to validation